 - 1. Line and grease a swiss roll tin

 - 2. Put sugar into a large bowl

 - 3. Stir in oil and beat with a spoon

-- 4. add eggs one at a time beat until smooth
+- 4. Add eggs one at a time beat until smooth

-- 5. add the flour gradually beating all the time
+- 5. Add the flour gradually beating all the time

-- 6. add the spices
+- 6. Add the spices

-- 7. add the grated carrot and nuts /sultanas
+- 7. Add the grated carrot and nuts /sultanas

-- 8. place in prepared tin (mixture will be runny)
+- 8. Place in prepared tin (mixture will be runny)

-- 9. bake in oven 20mins 160oc gas mark 6
+- 9. Bake in oven 20mins 160oc gas mark 6

-cream cheese frosting
+Cream cheese frosting

-beat together75g cream cheese with 3tablespoons icing sugar.
-When cake is cool spread on top, decorate with a little grated carrot or chopped nuts medium red onion ripe tomatoes
+Beat together 75g cream cheese with 3 tablespoons icing sugar.
+When cake is cool, spread on top, and decorate with a little grated carrot or chopped nuts

+Food - Just for Fun!
 Moroccan Lamb with Couscous

+- 1 medium red onion

+- 3 ripe tomatoes

-a small bunch of fresh parsley
+- A small bunch of fresh parsley

-fresh red chilli
+- 1 fresh red chilli

-dried apricots
+- 8 dried apricots

-ground cumin
+- Ground cumin

-a small handful of pine nuts
+- A small handful of pine nuts

-400g tin of chickpeas
+- 1400g tin of chickpeas

-200g couscous
+- 200g couscous

-lemon
+- 1lemon

-tablespoon balsamic vinegar
+- 1 tablespoon balsamic vinegar

-250g lamb neck fillet
+- 250g lamb neck fillet

-natural yoghurt or sour cream to serve
+- Natural yoghurt or sour cream to serve

-- 10. Peel and finely chop the onion and chop the tomatoes into chunks.
-Roughly chop the parsley and stalks, finely chop the chilli and finely slice the apricots. - 11.
+- Peel and finely chop the onion and chop the tomatoes into chunks.
+Roughly chop the parsley and stalks, finely chop the chilli, and finely slice the apricots. - 2.
 Put the pan on a high heat and add a lug of olive oil.
-Add onions, chilli, apricots and cook until onions soften slightly. - 12.
-Add 2 teaspoons of cumin, pinch of salt and pepper and the pine nuts and stir.
-Add tomatoes, most of the parsley and the chickpeas with all the juices and an extra 50ml of water and leave the sauce to bubble away for about 5 mins. - 13.
+Add onions, chilli, apricots and cook until onions soften slightly.

+- 3. Add 2 teaspoons of cumin, pinch of salt and pepper and the pine nuts and stir.
+Add tomatoes, most of the parsley and the chickpeas with all the juices and an extra 50ml of water and leave the sauce to bubble away for about 5 mins. - 4.
 While the sauce is simmering, put the couscous into a bowl and pour in just enough boiling water to cover.
-Add a pinch of salt and pepper, a good squeeze of lemon and a drizzle of olive oil, then cover with foil and leave for 5 to 8 mins. - 14.
+Add a pinch of salt and pepper, a good squeeze of lemon and a drizzle of olive oil, then cover with foil and leave for 5 to 8 mins. - 5.
 Go back to the sauce and use a spoon to mash it up a bit.
-When it looks quite saucy add a pinch more salt and pepper and the balsamic vinegar. - 15.
+When it looks quite saucy add a pinch more salt and pepper and the balsamic vinegar. - 6.
 Put a second pan on a high heat and let it get really hot.
 Cut the lamb into 2.5cm pieces.
 Sprinkle chopping board with cumin and salt and pepper.
 Move the meat around the board to coat it in the seasoning and push the meat down with hands to flatten the pieces.
 Add a few lugs of olive oil and lamb to hot pan.
-Cook for about 2 to 3 mins on each side. - 16.
+Cook for about 2 to 3 mins on each side. - 7.
 Uncover the couscous, fluff it up a bit with a fork and put onto plates.
-Put a few lamb pieces next to it with a nice amount of sauce.

-17. Sprinkle with remaining parsley, a dollop of yoghurt or sour cream, a drizzle of olive oil and any meat juices from the pan
+Put a few lamb pieces next to it with a nice amount of sauce. - 8.
+Sprinkle with remaining parsley, a dollop of yoghurt or sour cream, a drizzle of olive oil and any meat juices from the pan.

+Food - Just for Fun!
 Vegetable Pasta Bake